-At least that's the sentiment that prompted Calhoun residents James and Teresa Perkins to purchase the building at 140 Main St. in Calhoun earlier this summer.
-This came after the nearby Calhoun IGA closed in June 2018 due to financial reasons.
+At least that's the sentiment that prompted area school teachers James and Teresa Perkins to purchase the building at 140 Main Street in Calhoun earlier this summer.
+This came after the Calhoun IGA closed in June of 2018 due to financial reasons.

-Since the end of July, the couple has operated Big Oak General Store, focusing on providing Calhoun area residents access to fresh and local produce and dry goods.
-With the success of the store so far, it is clear to the Perkinses that the community needed such a shop nearby.
+Since the end of July the couple have operated Big Oak General Store at the location, focusing on providing Calhounians access to fresh and local produce and dry goods.
+With the success of their store, so far, it is clear to the Perkinses that the community needed such a shop nearby.

 James Perkins is working with food distributors across the state to bring in more of a variety of foods.
 At the time, the store operates out of the front two rooms, but starting next week, he said, they will be expanding to the back of the shop where he expects to have his coolers up and running.

 "We will have fresh meats for sale, and we are getting more dry goods, as well," he said, citing cereals, sugars and pastas as examples.

 Since opening he said there are a lot of customers who are glad to have fresh foods in the city again.
 One such customer is Betty Ray Cox, of Calhoun, who has visited the store three times since its opening.

 "I plan to become a regular," she said.
 "I'm absolutely thrilled to see a grocery here again."